Courvix-Network/OpenVPN-DDoS-Protection/README.md

 > udp[41:4]>=0x5f5e1000

-This basically says that the timestamp must be greater than or equal to 1600000000, which is Unix Epoch time and is an ever incrementing number.
+This says that the timestamp must be greater than or equal to 1600000000, which is Unix Epoch time and is an ever incrementing number.

 I will not be including this in the final rules for now, but with XDP, some wonderful things would be possible.